 “My son will be turning four, and my daughter will be turning one.
 We’re not having a birthday party with everything going on, but we thought it might be fun to have something outside in the driveway so that the neighborhood kids can enjoy the celebration.
 Who doesn’t love balloons and cupcakes!

 We’re in New Lenox.
 I would estimate 15-20 kids.

-The mom’s reply enables me to generate a quote or take the conversation further to sell another service option.
+The mom’s detailed reply enables me to generate a quote or take the conversation further to sell another service option.

 So the next time you get a text asking what you charge?
 Text back a message that benefits them for giving information.

 Check your texting phone app to see if you can set up auto-replies.
 I noticed that my basic texting app that came with my cellphone did not provide this option.
 A quick search on the app store, and I found a third-party vendor.